th-we/deskflow-wiki/Compiling.md

+Before you can compile, you'll need the source code.
+Follow the [[Getting Started]] guide for help with this.

-This guide is for compiling Synergy Core v1.9 and up (including v2.0).
+Also, this guide is for compiling Synergy Core v1.9 and up (including v2.0).
 If using v1.3.5 to v1.8, follow the [[Compiling Legacy|Compiling-Legacy-v1.3.5-to-v1.8]] guide.

 # Dependencies